ECDC Mpox webpage

 • Unknown or undetermined

-Sexual orientation is not necessarily representative of the gender of the person the case had sex with in the past 21 days nor does it imply sexual contact and sexual transmission.
+Sexual behaviour is not necessarily representative of the gender of the person the case had sex with in the past 21 days nor does it imply sexual contact and sexual transmission.

-We summarize here the sexual orientation that male cases identified with.
+We summarize here the sexual behaviour that male cases identified with.

 EU/EEA CASES

-Summary of reported sexual orientations among male cases of mpox, EU/EEA countries, TESSy, 2022–2024
+Summary of reported sexual behaviours among male cases of mpox, EU/EEA countries, TESSy, 2022–2024

-Sexual orientation in TESSy is defined according to the following non-mutually exclusive categories:
+Sexual behaviour in TESSy is defined according to the following non-mutually exclusive categories:

 • Heterosexual